mikexliu/stack/README.md

 Date: Tue, 29 Sep 2015 05:43:26 GMT
 ```

+##Restrictions
+* The resource's package must be separate from the container's package.
+* The container must have a default constructor.
+This means to use `guice`, fields must be at least package private.

 ##Swagger
 If you use the built-in Stack class to start up the application, then we can also take advantage of `swagger`.
 Navigate to `http://localhost:5555/swagger.json/` to see the swagger representation. `swagger-ui` is also already configured for you at `http://localhost:5555/docs`.